Call for proposals

 HYDRALAB is a network of research institutes with world-leading hydraulic and hydrodynamic experimental facilities.
 The HYDRALAB+ project is funded by the European Commission through the Horizon2020 programme to strengthen the coherence of experimental hydraulic and hydrodynamic research by improving the infrastructures with a focus on adaptation to climate change issues.
 The project has three key objectives: (i) widen the use of and access to unique hydraulic and hydrodynamic research infrastructures in the EU; (ii) improve experimental methods to enhance hydraulic and hydrodynamic research and address the future challenges of climate change adaptation; and (iii) network with the experimental hydraulic and hydrodynamic research community throughout Europe and share knowledge and data with the wider scientific community and other stakeholders, including industry and government agencies.

-This First Call for Proposals is an invitation to all eligible research groups (see the summary of rules and conditions for transnational access) to submit a proposal for an experiment to be hosted in one of the HYDRALAB+ major and unique facilities, free of charge.
+A Call for Proposals invites all eligible research groups (see the summary of rules and conditions for transnational access) to submit a proposal for an experiment to be hosted in one of the HYDRALAB+ major and unique facilities, free of charge.
+The first call for proposals was a great success in which we received 72 proposals, of which 15 are granted.

 The facilities are based at the institutes: Deltares, Aalto University, CNRS-Grenoble, DHI, HR Wallingford Ltd., HSVA, Leibniz Universität Hannover, NTNU, University of Hull and Universitat Politèchnica de Catalunya.
 The experimental facilities we are making available are designed for research across a range of disciplines, including hydraulics, geophysical hydrodynamics, morphodynamics, ecohydraulics, ice engineering and hydraulic structures.
-More information on the facilities is available in the list of providers and facilities at the end of this document and on the HYDRALAB+ website.
+More information on the facilities is available on the HYDRALAB+ website.

 The programme provides user groups access free of charge to the facilities for their research project and covers also travel and subsistence costs (within prescribed limits).
 Access is made available for short duration projects, not exceeding 3 months.
 State-of-the-art measuring instruments, data-acquisition and processing systems will be available, as well as modern support facilities, such as library, computers and internet access.
 Furthermore, visiting researchers are offered a scientific and intellectual environment, with assistance and guidance from experts at the host institute.
 Previous experience in physical modelling and laboratory experiments are not a prerequisite since technical support and training will be provided.